WayForward: History

 On February 19, 2008, John Beck and Matt Bozon were speakers at the Independent Games Summit, part of the 2008 Game Developers Conference, discussing a range of issues facing independent games companies.
 Lit was announced on March 5, 2008, and was released on February 9, 2009, for the WiiWare online shop platform.
 A new game in the Shantae series was considered for the platform.

 WayForward introduced a new character named Alta, who is a pink-haired girl that wields a scepter.
 She represented a new intellectual property.
 This was revealed on March 9, 2009, to be a DSiWare game called Mighty Flip Champs!.
 WayForward created Mighty Milky Way, another puzzle platformer with a new character named Luna.
-Its sequel, Mighty Switch Force!, was released on the 3DS eShop on December 22, 2011, with a sequel two years later called Mighty Switch Force!
-2 on the Nintendo 3DS' eShop.
+Its sequel, Mighty Switch Force!, was released on the 3DS eShop on December 22, 2011.

+In 2013, another sequel titled Mighty Switch Force!
+2 released on the Nintendo 3DS' eShop.

 Adventure Time: Hey Ice King!
 Why'd You Steal Our Garbage?! was released on November 20, 2012.
 A sequel, Adventure Time: Explore the Dungeon Because I Don't Know!, as well as Regular Show: Mordecai and Rigby in 8-Bit Land, were released in 2013.
 A sequel to Mighty Switch Force! was released on June 13, 2013.
 A new Shantae game was revealed via Nintendo Power, Shantae and the Pirate's Curse, which was released on October 23, 2014, on the Nintendo 3DS and Wii U eShop.
 Another game in the series, Shantae: Half-Genie Hero, was crowdfunded via Kickstarter and released in December 2016.
 On April Fool's Day 2013, Wayforward made a fake announcement for a game called Cat Girl Without Salad!
 Fans responded positively to the game's concept, leading WayForward to later develop it into a full title, which was released via a Humble Bundle in June 2016.
-In May 2017, Mystik Belle, originally developed and published by Last Dimension for Steam, was published by WayForward for PlayStation 4 and Xbox One.
+In May 2017, Wayforward published the PlayStation 4 and Xbox One ports of Last Dimension's Mystik Belle.

+In August 2025, WayForward announced a collaboration with ModRetro, a manufacturer of FPGA based Game Boy Color clone consoles owned by Palmer Luckey, to re-release Sabrina: The Animated Series - Zapped!.
+The announcement of this partnership received significant backlash on social media, with users bringing up Palmer's pro-Donald Trump statements and his military manufacturing company Anduril Industries.
+WayForward initially deleted the posts announcing the partnership, clarifying that the rights holders of Sabrina, Archie Comics, were responsible for the deal with Palmer, and that they would not be receiving any royalties for each unit sold, however they later deleted the posts clarifying things, leading users to suspect WayForward was in fact in on the deal.